19:33

 You can then change.

-Where we're going to shout at people,
+So instead of watering that seed where we're going to shout at people,

 And then we water that one.

-And the patience and the tolerance one,
+And the patients and the.

 We water that,